evilsocket/ftrace/README.md

 Documentation
 -------------

-See [API documentation](https://godoc.org/github.com/evilsocket/ftrace) for package and API descriptions and find examples in the [examples directory](examples/).
+See [API documentation](https://godoc.org/github.com/evilsocket/ftrace) for package and API descriptions and find examples in the [this directory](example/).

 License
 -------